younesbr/teched2022-DA160/exercises/ex03/README.md

 > :memo: **Note:** This is an Optional Exercise

 ## :beginner: Detour: SAP Data Warehouse Cloud - Model Types
-Before we are going to start with the first exercise in creating a table and creating the first model, letm us have a look at the different asset types that you can create in the Data Builder of SAP Data Warehouse Cloud.
+Before we are going to start with the first exercise in creating a table and creating the first model, let us have a look at the different asset types that you can create in the Data Builder of SAP Data Warehouse Cloud.

 So, let’s now look at the different asset types: